 The night program at Mount Rushmore is held in the Lincoln Borglum Visitor Center amphitheater each night from late May through September.
 Check the park newspaper or at the Visitor’s Center help desk for the start time.
 Typically it’s about 30 minutes before sunset.

 Guests arrive early for the program for the best seats and from all over the world.
 On a recent visit, we sat between a father and daughter who lived 20 miles from our hometown and a couple visiting from Georgia.

-Introduce yourself to the other travelers around you before the program begins, it may be one of the best memories from your visit.
+Introduce yourself to the other travelers around you before the program begins.
+For us, it was one of the best memories from our visit.